 Prevenient grace is the term Arminians use to describe the grace of God that enables us to believe.
-The word ‘prevenient’ means ‘comes before’, or the grace of God that comes to us before we have believed.
+The word prevenient means comes before, or the grace of God that comes to us before we have believed.
 This grace of God makes it possible for us to submit to God’s call in our lives.
 It is by the prevenient grace of God that faith is possible.
 Apart from this gracious action on God’s part, I would be unable to turn to him.

-In Romans 10:20 Paul quotes from Isaiah where God says “I was found by those who did not seek me; I revealed myself to those who did not ask for me.”
+In Romans 10:20, Paul quotes from Isaiah, where God says, “I was found by those who did not seek me; I revealed myself to those who did not ask for me.”
 Clearly, it is not due to man’s efforts that we are able to find God.
 We might seek, but on our own, we will not find God.
 He is found by those who do not seek him and revealed to those who did not ask.
 God initiates the contact.
 Apart from his initiation, we are helpless.
 This is prevenient grace.

 God Draws Us to Himself

 But who is drawn?
 Does God only draw those who are foreordained, or does he draw everyone?
-In John 12:32 Jesus says “And I, when I am lifted up from the earth, will draw all people to myself.”
-One of the consequences of Jesus’ crucifixion is that he would draw all people, to himself.
+In John 12:32, Jesus said, “And I, when I am lifted up from the earth, will draw all people to myself.”
+One of the consequences of Jesus’ crucifixion is that he would draw all people to himself.
 Jesus is not drawing just those who have been foreordained, or from all types of people; he is drawing everyone in the world.
 But is the drawing of the Father different that the drawing of the Son?
 Since they are the same God it would seem reasonable that those that the Father draws are the same as those that the Son draws.

 How Does He Draw Us

 John’s gospel makes clear that all three persons of the Trinity are involved in drawing or enabling us.
 God loves the whole world (John 3:16) and is not willing that any should perish (1 Tim.
 2:4; 2 Pet.
 3:9).
-God knows we are incapable by ourselves, so he does what is needed to enable us to be saved.
+God knows we are incapable of ourselves, so he does what is needed to enable us to be saved.

 Is Grace Resistible?

 So what does the Scripture say about this; is God’s grace resistible?
-One of the most telling passages comes from Acts 7:51 when Stephen is confronting the Jewish religious leaders.
-He tells them “You stiff-necked people!
+One of the most telling passages comes from Acts 7:51, when Stephen is confronting the Jewish religious leaders.
+He tells them, “You stiff-necked people!
 Your hearts and ears are still uncircumcised.
 You are just like your ancestors: You always resist the Holy Spirit!”
 Clearly, the Jewish people had been able to resist the Holy Spirit’s intentions for the nation.
 Throughout the history of Israel, we see God calling the people, and the people nearly as often resisting him.
 If God’s will, his gracious invitation to us, was not resistible, the Old Testament would read quite differently.

 In Matthew 22:1-14, Jesus told the parable of the wedding banquet.
 In this parable, there are a number of people invited to the banquet.
 And, in fact, everyone was ultimately invited.
 But not everyone was able to enjoy the banquet; many resisted the summons and refused to come, or came in an inappropriate fashion.
 At the conclusion of the parable, Jesus said that “many are invited, but few are chosen.”
 This parable would clearly seem to teach that more are invited into the kingdom than actually make it.
 God’s invitation to salvation is irresistible.